The Flagship Immersive Team Simulation

 Creating Context

-How great teams set up the conditions for success from the start.
+How great teams set the conditions for success before the work starts.

 Stop Killing Ideas